 Often, the difference between a complete injury (or incomplete injury with permanent loss of function) and an incomplete injury (with full return of function) is how quickly the cause of spinal cord compromise is diagnosed and treated.

-The most common types of spinal cord injury are tetraplegia (affecting all limbs), paraplegia (affecting function below the waist) and triplegia (affecting one arm and both legs).
+The most common types of spinal cord injury are tetraplegia or quadriplegia (affecting all limbs), paraplegia (affecting function below the waist) and triplegia (affecting one arm and both legs).
 Damage can be to the front of the spinal cord (anterior cord syndrome), the center of the spinal cord (central cord syndrome) or to one side of the spinal cord (Brown-Sequard syndrome).

 There are additional variations of injury and spinal cord injury syndromes, including the often misdiagnosed cauda equina syndrome, which usually presents as severe back and/or leg pain combined with urinary or bowel dysfunction.

-A spinal cord injury is classified as a catastrophic injury due to its long-term and often permanent effects.
+A spinal cord injury is a catastrophic injury due to its long-term and often permanent effects.
 While not all spinal cord injuries result in irreversible paralysis, severe and complete spine injuries often do.
 Although every patient is unique, many spinal cord injury survivors share similar experiences post-injury.
 Damage to the spinal cord in any degree can come with a risk of serious and life-changing effects, such as:

 Most spinal cord injury victims have to deal with years of special therapies, rehabilitation and medications.
 Many are never able to live independently again.
 Others can regain some strength, mobility and independence with medical assistance, depending on the severity of the injury.
 Either way, overcoming and coping with all of the physical and mental changes that accompany a spinal cord injury can take a lifetime.